incoresemi/uatg/docs/source/installation.rst

 - The `-wd` is optional.
 It specifies the work directory in which the tests are to be created.
 - The directory passed with `-ld` option should contain both the `model_test.h` as well as the `link.ld` files within it.
 If not, those files will be created in the work directory.
 - The `-m` option should be a string listing all the modules for which the tests are to be generated.
 By default, when unsepcified, the framework assumes it to be *'all'*.
+- the `-af` option should list the path to an `aliasing.yaml` file which will be used for BSV signal aliasing.
+This is a required parameter if you wish to generate covergroups.
 - `-gt` generates tests, `-gc` generates covergroups.
 - `-v` indicates the level of the logging the user requires.